 How long is the warranty on a Sonicare electric toothbrush?

-The good news is that the brush is covered by a 2 year warranty/guarantee.
+Should your toothbrush no longer function and need repair, the good news is that the brush is covered by a 2 year warranty/guarantee.

 As we understand it, this 2 year warranty applies globally, but if you are not in the UK or Ireland we advise double checking this information.